cpeditor/cpeditor/README.md

 - I get **DLL Missing error** when launching the application?
    - Please download  [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 - How to use whole-application dark theme?
-   - It's only available on some platforms including KDE and MacOS.
-Just set the system theme, and CP Editor will use the same theme.
-It's also possible to use different themes via the command-line option `--style`, but it's a feature [provided by Qt](https://doc.qt.io/qt-5/qstyle.html#details), not by CP Editor, and does NOT work on all platforms.
+   - Now you can use whole-application dark theme on KDE, macOS and Windows 10.
+You need to set the system theme to dark theme, then CP Editor will use dark theme, too.
+However, on Windows 10, if you use the dark theme, you may need to restart the application after changing the theme of the code editor.
 - How to fetch testcases from the websites?
    - You have to install [Competitive Companion](https://github.com/jmerle/competitive-companion) on your browser, and use it on the website while CP Editor is running.
 - How to submit to CF inside the editor?